 If the result is 3:1 and higher, it means you’re on the right path and you are acquiring your customers with the right price, and have good potential to grow.

-Customer acquisition cost (CAC) is an important metric that mobile app developers should know and track.
+CAC is an important metric that mobile app developers should know and track.
 The sooner you calculate and understand how it impacts the success of your product the better you will be prepared for the growth of your app.
 This metric can help you to assess how good an investment is for the next marketing campaign so that you can monitor your campaigns in a better way and make sure that your investments are worth every dollar.